US cuts short its Gaza ceasefire talks and accuses Hamas of lacking 'good faith'

 A separate Israeli-backed system run by an American contractor has also been marred by chaos.

+The State Department once again on Thursday defended the U.S.-backed system of delivering aid into Gaza despite international and nongovernmental organizations saying it's not enough to deal with the growing hunger and malnutrition happening in the war-torn area.

+“Of course, we want to see the end of devastation that is taking place in Gaza,” Pigott said.
+“That is why we have supported the Gaza Humanitarian Foundation.
+That is why we’ve seen those 90 million meals being distributed.”

 Krauss reported from in Ottawa, Ontario.
-Associated Press writers Josef Federman and Julia Frankel in Jerusalem contributed to this report.
+Associated Press writers Josef Federman and Julia Frankel in Jerusalem and Farnoush Amiri in New York contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.